 The Issue of Over-Packaging

-The online shopping addiction of modern consumers is not only leading the global supply chain to a point of no return, but it is also having catastrophic consequences on our planet.
+The online shopping addiction of modern consumers is not only leading the global supply chain to a point of no return, but it is also having a huge environmental impact with huge catastrophic consequences on our planet.
 Indeed, with the boom in online shopping came, not surprisingly, huge environmental issues.
 The effects can be seen worldwide.
 However, there is one country where the industry’s repercussions on the environment are particularly visible: China.
 The country’s e-commerce success is unmatched worldwide, with experts predicting that 52,1% of the country’s retail sales will come from online shopping in 2021.
 The success is mainly attributed to China’s rapid evolution of the internet and the digitalisation of payment systems.
 However, as the country’s e-commerce is able to generate hundreds of billions of dollars in revenue from a single shopping day like Double 11, environmental groups warn consumers that this shopping extravaganza comes at a dramatic cost to the planet.

 Products’ packaging contributes in large part to CO2 emissions from producing plastics, polluting ecosystems as well as adding enormous amounts of waste to our landfills.
 3 billion trees are pulped yearly to produce 241 million tons of shipping cartons, the forest conservation group Canopy found.
 And of the 86 million tons of plastic packaging produced globally each year, not even 14% is recycled.
 As for China, statistics from the State Post Bureau showed that the country’s courier handled 83 billion express parcels in 2020 alone, which accounted for 1.8 million tonnes of plastic waste and nearly 10 million tonnes of paper waste.
 In Hong Kong alone, 780 million pieces of packaging waste from online shopping was generated over the course of 2020, according to a recent study by the local group Green Sense.
 The study also showed that, on average, 2.18 pieces of packaging were used for each product in the same year, mostly consisting of mixed materials, which are hard to recycle.
 As space for landfills become scarcer, China is struggling to keep up with the growing e-commerce waste mountain.
 Companies such as Alibaba are thus developing more sustainable packaging, trying to reverse the trend while the Chinese government is taking steps to regulate packaging standards.